-- 1. Press the O button to switch to the Off mode. - 2.
+- 1. Move the O/Manual/Auto switch on the control panel to the O (off) position. - 2.
 Turn off or remove AC power from the battery charger. - 3.
+Press the emergency Stop button and wait at least 30 seconds before completing Step 4. - 4.
 Remove the negative (-) battery cable from the generator set starting battery.